peterlewis/udmp-jumbo-frames-ppp/README.md

-# UDMP Monitor MTU
+# UDMP Monitor PPP MTU

-# Ubiquiti has added this as a part of the 1.12.13 EA firmware.
-This repository is now archived

-UDMP Monitor MTU is a shell script that checks all VLAN interfaces and LAN SFP+ ports on the UDM Pro and sets them to 9216.
-This allows for intervlan routing to take place without being fragmented.
+UDMP Monitor PPP MTU is a shell script that checks the PPP WAN interface on a UDM Pro and sets the MTU to 1508.
+This effectively adds support for RFC4638 (baby jumbo frames) as used by many DSL ISPs in Europe.
+The script is forked from UDMP Monitor MTU at https://github.com/kalenarndt/udmp-jumbo-frames.
 This runs every 5 seconds but can be modified if you change the sleep values in the script.

 ## Pre-Requisites
-UDMP has to have the Boot script installed from this repo https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script
+UDMP Monitor PPP MTU has to have the Boot script installed from this repo https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script

 ## Installation

-1. Place the 10-monitor-mtu.sh in /mnt/data/on_boot.d/ folder and mark it as executable
+1. Place the 10-monitor-ppp-mtu.sh in /mnt/data/on_boot.d/ folder and mark it as executable
+2. Customise the 11-change-mtu.sh script to reflect your configuration - the defaults work well for FTTC and FTTP in the UK.
-2. Place the 11-change-mtu.sh in the /mnt/data folder and mark it as exectable
+3. Place the 11-change-mtu.sh in the /mnt/data folder and mark it as exectable

 ```bash
 chmod +x /mnt/data/on_boot.d/10-monitor-mtu.sh